robertjohnson-yoyo/omakase-concept/README.md

-# Omakase Client
+# Omakase Concept
-React Native client for Project Omakase.
+A React Native concept exercise that was never completed or launched with good aesthetic.
+I've left our internal style guide below.

 ## Build Instructions after a Fresh Clone
 As always, `npm install` and the following manual steps: